 In 1759, William Belchier purchased the estate of Grange in Scotland.
 Belchier died without children, leaving his estate to his older brother, John Belchier, in liferent and to his nephew, James-William Belchier, in fee.
 Several creditors of the decedent William Belchier brought actions of constitution and adjudication against his estate.
-Defenders Charlton Palmer and William Walker, creditors of William Belchier, seek a sale of William Belchier's estate and a ranking of the creditors.
-(The defenders mistakenly brought the action only against the liferent, John Belchier, but later amended the action to include the apparent heir, James-William Belchier.)
+Defenders Charlton Palmer and William Walker, creditors of William Belchier, sought a sale of William Belchier's estate and a ranking of the creditors.
+(The defenders mistakenly brought the action only against the liferenter, John Belchier, but later amended the action to include the apparent heir, James-William Belchier.)
 To expedite the process and reserve some of the estate for themselves, the pursuers also brought an action for the sale and ranking of the estate.
-The parties now dispute which action -- the creditors' or the apparent heirs' -- should proceed.
+This led to a dispute concerning which action—the creditors' or the apparent heirs'—should proceed.